 Foreign earned income exclusion.
 Certain taxpayers can exclude income earned in foreign countries.
-For 2021, this exclusion amount can be as much as \$108,700.
+For 2022, this exclusion amount can be as much as \$112,000.
 However, the foreign earned income exclusion doesn't apply to the wages and salaries of military and civilian employees of the U.S. Government.
 Employees of the U.S. Government include those who work at U.S. Armed Forces exchanges, commissioned and noncommissioned officers' messes, and Armed Forces motion picture services, and similar personnel.
-Other foreign income earned by military personnel or their spouses may be eligible for the foreign earned income exclusion if their tax home is in a foreign country.
+Other foreign income earned by military personnel or their spouses may be eligible for the foreign earned income exclusion if their tax home is in a foreign country and other requirements are met.
 You won't be treated as having a tax home in a foreign country for any period for which your abode is within the United States, unless you are serving in an area designated by the President of the United States by Executive order as a combat zone in support of the Armed Forces of the United States.
-For more information on the exclusion, including the definition of "abode," see Pub.
-54.
+For more information on the exclusion, including other requirements and the definition of "abode," see Pub.